M-Power Regularized Least Squares Regression: Introduction

 \section{Introduction}

 Regularization is extensively used in learning algorithms.
 It provides a principled way of addressing the well-known overfitting problem by learning a function that balances fit and smoothness.
 The idea of regularization is hardly new.
 It goes back at least to~\cite{TIK63}, where it is used for solving ill-posed inverse problems.
 Recently, there has been substantial work put forth to develop regularized learning models and significant progress has been made.
 Various regularization terms have been suggested, and different regularization strategies have been proposed to derive efficient learning algorithms.
-Among these algorithms one can cite regularized kernel methods which are based on a regularization over reproducing kernel Hilbert spaces (RKHSs)~\cite{SCH02, shawetaylor04}.
+Among these algorithms one can cite regularized kernel methods which are based on a regularization over reproducing kernel Hilbert spaces (RKHSs)~\cite{SCH02,shawetaylor04}.

 A considerable amount of flexibility for fitting data is gained with kernel-based learning, as linear methods are replaced with nonlinear ones by representing the data points in high dimensional spaces of features, specifically RKHSs.
 Many learning algorithms based on kernel methods and RKHS regularization~\cite{SCH02}, including support vector machines (SVM) and regularized least squares (RLS), have been used with considerable success in a wide range of supervised learning tasks, such as regression and classification.
 However, these algorithms are, for the most part, restricted to a RKHS regularization term with an exponent equal to two.
-The influence of this exponent on the performance of kernel machines remains poorly understood.
+While the regularization hyperparameter has been extensively studied~(see e.g.~\cite{oneto2015support}), the influence of this exponent on the performance of kernel machines remains poorly understood.
 Studying the effects of varying the exponent of the RKHS regularization on the regularization process and the underlying learning algorithm is the main goal of this research.